 - The next step up will include hotel-like conditions with cold air conditioning, fridges, and sometimes even safe boxes: $20 – $33 (600 – 1000 THB) per night for a double

-- Nicer Hotels: If you are looking to splurge and go crazy, you can get very nice hotel rooms for $66 (2000 THB) per night.
+- Nicer Hotels: If you want to splurge and go crazy, you can get very nice hotel rooms for $66 (2000 THB) per night.

 The best way to find a great deal on accommodation in Thailand is to use Hotels Combined to compare prices with Hostelworld.
 Hotels Combined includes Booking.com and Agoda in its price comparisons.